T-Engel/betaC/README.md

 Now, the green curve that we added is the mean alpha scale IBR.
 It sits slightly below the gamma scale but most of the difference in species richness between the to scales is really due to the more-individuals effect.
-If the curves fall right on top of each other species are randomly distributed and if the alpha scale is below the gamma scale this indicates intraspecific spatial aggregation.
+If the curves fall right on top of each other, species are randomly distributed and if the alpha scale is below the gamma scale this indicates intraspecific spatial aggregation.
 We quantify this aggregation as the deviation between the two curves at a common number